U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Introduction

 \section{Introduction}

-Over the past decade, numerous works have focused on developing efficient and robust segmentation methods for medical imaging, driven by the needs of computer-aided diagnosis and image-guided surgical systems~\cite{shen2017deep,sun2022few,li2022hierarchical,li2021consistent,liu2024endogaussian, liu2022source, liu2021consolidated}.
-Among these, U-Net \cite{ronneberger2015u} is a landmark work that initially demonstrated the effectiveness of encoder-decoder convolutional networks with skip connections for medical image segmentation~\cite{wang2022medical,li2021unsupervised,ding2022unsupervised,xu2022afsc}.
-In recent years, UNet has become the backbone of nearly all leading medical image segmentation methods, and has also shown promising results in many image translation tasks.
-Additionally, recent diffusion models have utilized U-Net, training it to iteratively predict the noise to be removed in each denoising step.
+Over the past decade, numerous works have focused on developing efficient and robust segmentation methods for medical imaging~\cite{shen2017deep,sun2022few,li2022hierarchical,li2021consistent}, driven by the need for computer-aided diagnosis and image-guided surgical systems~\cite{liu2024endogaussian,liu2024lgs, li2024endosparse, liu2022source, liu2021consolidated,ali2024assessing}.
+Among these, U-Net \cite{ronneberger2015u} is a landmark work that initially demonstrated the effectiveness of encoder-decoder convolutional networks with skip connections for medical image segmentation~\cite{wang2022medical,li2021unsupervised,ding2022unsupervised,xu2022afsc}, and has also shown promising results in many image translation tasks~\cite{torbunov2023uvcgan,kalantar2021ct}.
+Additionally, recent diffusion models have utilized U-Net, training it to iteratively predict the noise to be removed in each denoising step~\cite{ho2020ddpm,rombach2022ldm,saharia2022imagen}.